-Namibia’s Mass Cull of Wildlife – Aug/Sept 2024
+Namibia’s Mass Wildlife Cull – Aug/Sept 2024

-The cull is for 723 wild animals including 83 endangered elephants, 300 zebras, 30 hippos, 60 buffaloes, 50 impalas, 100 eland, and 100 wildebeest.
+The cull is for 740 wild animals including 100 endangered elephants (increased from 83), 300 zebras, 30 hippos, 60 buffaloes, 50 impalas, 100 eland, and 100 wildebeest.
+By the time of the press release, 157 animals had already been killed.

 The government claims the move is necessary to feed people affected by the drought.
-However, the distribution of the animals’ meat only appears to benefit those in important voting areas ahead of the election.
+However the distribution of the animals’ meat only appears to benefit those in important voting areas ahead of the election, not those suffering from the greatest hunger.
 Statistics suggest the percentage of population affected by drought is among the lowest in the region.
+Many see the cull as a cynical ploy by the corrupt government to gain votes, eliminate 100 elephants (which are seen as a constant problem and threat), and serve the interests of the hunting industry by allowing trophy hunters to take part in the shooting (sales for cull hunts are advertised).
+The government also gains a fresh quantity of tusks to add to its ivory stockpile (Namibia is pressing to reopen ivory trade, along with other southern African countries.)

 The sources below, starting with the statement from African conservationists, examine the true causes behind this unfolding wildlife disaster and offer solutions that would address human hunger and also save wildlife.